pAP3R/localh0st/content/post/boofuzz-1/index.md

          else:
 ```

 Now, boofuzz will calculate a checksum of the `frame` block and append it after the `ETX`.
-From here, the actual ASTM frame data can be broken into it's component parts and fuzzed.

 Here's a full example script for fuzzing ASTM frames with boofuzz.
+From here, the actual ASTM frame data can be broken into the component fields and fuzzed individually.

 ```python
 #!/usr/bin/env python3